-The Perimeter of the triangle is sum of all the sides.
+The perimeter of the triangle is the sum of all the sides.

 Therefore, the perimeter will be =SUM(B5:B7)

-This has been a guide to SIN in Excel.
-Here we discuss the SIN Formula in excel and how to use SIN function in Excel along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to SIN in Excel.
+Here, we discuss the SIN formula in Excel and how to use the SIN function in Excel, along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –